Safe third country

 ‘Different factual or legal situations may result in an applicant not being permitted to enter the territory of a country designated as a safe third country in accordance with Article 38 of the Asylum Procedures Directive.
 Such situations include the suspension by either party of a bilateral readmission agreement, or the failure by the third country to respond within the relevant deadlines to readmission requests made by the Member State.
 To the extent the applicant is not permitted to enter the territory of the safe third country, in particular if the underlying situation preventing entry persists since 2018 or 2020, the Member State shall ensure, in accordance with the Asylum Procedures Directive, that access to a procedure is given to the applicant’.[34]

-Following the 27 October 2022 report of the European Commission, civil society organisations co-signed a letter addressed to the Director of the Asylum Service on the very same day, copied to the Ministers of Migration and Asylum, Foreign Affairs, as well as to the Deputy Minister of Foreign Affairs, the Executive Director of the Appeals Authority and the Deputy Director-General for Migration and Home Affairs of the European Commission.
-In the letter they urged the Director of the Asylum Services and the Ministries of Migration and Asylum and of Foreign Affairs to: ‘1.
+Following the 2022 Türkiye Report of the European Commission,[35] civil society organisations co-signed a letter addressed to the Director of the Asylum Service on the very same day, copied to the Ministers of Migration and Asylum, Foreign Affairs, as well as to the Deputy Minister of Foreign Affairs, the Executive Director of the Appeals Authority and the Deputy Director-General for Migration and Home Affairs of the European Commission.
+In the letter, the organizations urged the Director of the Asylum Services and the Ministries of Migration and Asylum and of Foreign Affairs to: ‘1.
 Immediately repeal the national list of safe third countries set out by JMD 42799/2021, as amended by JMD 458568/2021.
 2. Publish previous and upcoming opinions of the Director of the Asylum Service regarding the designation of safe third countries, which should be made available to asylum seekers subject to the application of the list according to the European Commission.
-3. Stop dismissing asylum applications as inadmissible based on the “safe third country” concept.[35]
+3. Stop dismissing asylum applications as inadmissible based on the “safe third country” concept.[36]

-It should also be noted that as of 2021 ‘the Commission has requested the Greek authorities to apply Article 38(4) of the Asylum Procedures Directive (2013/32/EU), to the extent the conditions are met, to applicants whose applications have been deemed inadmissible on the basis of the Safe Third Country Concept under the Joint Ministerial Decision of 7 June 2021, in order to avoid the legal limbo you refer to.
-The Commission will continue to monitor the situation on the ground’.[36]
+It should also be noted that, already in 2021, ‘the Commission has requested the Greek authorities to apply Article 38(4) of the Asylum Procedures Directive (2013/32/EU), to the extent the conditions are met, to applicants whose applications have been deemed inadmissible on the basis of the Safe Third Country Concept under the Joint Ministerial Decision of 7 June 2021, in order to avoid the legal limbo you refer to.
+The Commission will continue to monitor the situation on the ground’.[37]

 Moreover, the Greek Ombudsman highlighted that:[38]